 Figure 5: Frontend and backend product model.

-If you are putting a sales platform like Manufacturing X in the centre of a sales solution landscape to feed all the relevant information from the backend to the frontend, you can fully support the different user journeys.
+If you are putting a sales platform like In Mind Cloud's in the centre of a sales solution landscape to feed all the relevant information from the backend to the frontend, you can fully support the different user journeys.
 It also empowers you to entirely leverage the backend complexities in existing frontend system such as E-Commerce and Marketing portals (SAP Hybris or Commerce Cloud, Adobe Magento, etc.) or CRM systems (SAP Sales Cloud / Cloud for Customer, Microsoft Dynamics or Salesforce) which are incomplete or even inaccurate without these capabilities.